SQream/sqream_docs/reference/sql/sql_best_practices.rst

 Return only required columns
 -------------------------------

 Returning only the columns you need to client programs can improve overall query performance.
+This also reduces the overall result set, which can improve performance in third-party tools.

-SQream is able to optimise out unneeded columns very strongly due to it's columnar storage.
+SQream is able to optimize out unneeded columns very strongly due to its columnar storage.